Building a Platform for

 Content Strategy

-Built on reusable components that can be reconfigured at each stage to centre the key user action without restructuring the site.
+Reusable components can be reconfigured at each stage to centre the key user action without restructuring the site.

 Key User Actions at Each Stage